Made with real pumpkin, these Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting are made from scratch with rich

 Remove from the oven and allow to cool before frosting.

 Finally, these Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting are perfect for potlucks, bake sales or family gatherings.
 They can also be frozen to be eaten later.
 Just be sure to place in a tightly sealed container and allow them to come to room temperature before serving.

 Recipe Option: Pumpkin Spice Loaves

-For quick Pumpkin Spice Loaves, follow the same instructions as you would for Pumpkin Spice Cupcake recipe, grease and flour loaf pans and fill with batter 3/4 of the way up the side.
+Grease and flour your loaf pans and fill with batter 3/4 of the way up the side.
 Bake for approximately 25-30 minutes or until a toothpick, inserted in the middle comes out clean.
 Be sure to cool before frosting or slicing.